Australian Open 2020: Ok raider destroys Thyme's dream as shocking hostilities keep future generation unhealthy - The Media Times

 In the eighth game of the fourth series, the cheap concession to the service allowed Dj Shaker to equalize.
 The theme was a rabbit in the headlamp, Dj a rider with a whole beam.

-Breaking the decider’s third game put the Dj raider under control, and it quickly followed up with two break points that effectively killed Thiem.
+Breaking the decider in the third game put Dj Strictly under control, and it quickly followed up with two break points that effectively killed Thiem.

 So what is Thiem?